huguesrichard/Allopipe/README.md

 - **a qualitative output** stored in the af-AMS table, providing information about the peptides contributing to the af-AMS

 *4-digits HLA typing has to be provided by the user for the HLA molecules of interest.*
+*Be careful with the terms of use of [NetMHCpan softwares](https://pubmed.ncbi.nlm.nih.gov/32406916/)*

 <br/>